Perspective | 5 misconceptions about remote work, debunked

 As with most managerial challenges, the solution comes down to training.
 In a report for the New America Better Life Lab, former Washington Post journalist Brigid Schulte, author of “Overwhelmed: How to Work, Love, and Play When No One Has the Time,” offers an extensively researched toolkit to help managers and businesses adapt to a “corona-normal” way of work that is effective and equitable.

-Instead of focusing on employee inputs — facetime and attendance — Schulte says managers need to be trained to focus on performance outputs to measure performance.
+Instead of focusing on employee inputs — face time and attendance — Schulte says managers need to be trained to focus on performance outputs to measure performance.
 As we’re learning from discussions of shorter workweeks, time spent on the clock is not necessarily the most accurate indicator of productivity.
 “This is a pivotal moment for business executives, organizational leaders, and managers to reimagine work," says Schulte.

 In-person work is crucial for facilitating random encounters that lead to innovation